statuser/AdvancedAnalytics/WindowsSetup.md

 sudo apt-get install git
 ```

-You should recieve  message that git is already installed at at the lastest version.
+You should receive  message that git is already installed at at the lastest version.
 We still need to set some configuration options for git however.
 This will set some default options and configurations.

 ```bash
 git config --global user.name "<Your Name>" git config --global user.email "<Your Email>"
 ```

 This will set up git so that your name and email are attached to to each commit you make automatically.
 This way we can tell who made each change to the code.
-You can override this on a commit by commit basis, but if we are going to change somebody elses code it is nice to be able to easily identify and contact the person originally responsible for the code so we can make sure we don't introduce a bug or break a feature that they have added.
+You can override this on a commit by commit basis, but if we are going to change somebody else's code it is nice to be able to easily identify and contact the person originally responsible for the code so we can make sure we don't introduce a bug or break a feature that they have added.

 ### Set up an account on GitHub